damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 there and /cc @rspeicher, @jacobvosmaer, @patricio, @ernst, @emily, and @tiffanie.
 * [ ] People Ops: Add entry to availability calendar so the team can see when new people are joining.
 * [ ] People Ops: Add blank entry to team page (only the start date and position, use "logo-extra-whitespace.png" for the picture) so the team can see when new people are joining.
+* [ ] People Ops: After the entry to the team page is merged ping @heather to tweet about our new hire
 * [ ] People Ops: Add entry to Team Call agenda to introduce the new team member, and make sure to include the new team members NAME as well as TITLE in the agenda item.
 * [ ] Hiring manager is (FILL IN WITH @ HANDLE), buddy is (FILL IN WITH @HANDLE (Nominate someone preferably in similar timezone but different functional group)), and People Ops is tackled by (FILL IN WITH @ HANDLE).
 * [ ] New team member: where applicable, provide scan of photo ID to People Ops.